AsgardCms/Documentation/getting-started/installation.md

 While AsgardCMS is in its beta period the below installation won't be available.

-You have to clone this repository manually, run `composer install` and lastly `php artisan asgard:install` to start the installation process.
+You have to clone the [AsgardCMS repository](https://github.com/AsgardCms/Platform) manually, run `composer install` and lastly `php artisan asgard:install` to start the installation process.

 #### Feedback, ideas, etc.
 If you have **feedback** to give, **ideas** you would like implemented, by all means share them on the [dedicated uservoice page](http://asgardcms.uservoice.com/).
 Do not hesitate to share!
 If you feel like talking, you can join the IRC channel at #asgardcms on freenode.